aws-samples/sagemaker-workshop/content/security_for_users/scenario.md

  - Pushing/pulling code to private AWS CodeCommit Repository

- - Deploying a trained model and monitoring it for data drift
+ - Deploying a trained model and monitoring it for data drift with **SageMaker ModelMonitor**

  - Securely running training, processing jobs using KMS keys to ensure encryption at rest and PrivateLink to support encryption in transit.